Local Travel Experts

 After a “Meet and Greet“ at the airport with our guide, you will drive in a modern and comfortable

 bus to your hotel in Barcelona.
-Check-in and refresh before we will start our first tour.
-Since you already travelled a lot this day we will go for a relaxed sightseeing tour, mainly staying on the bus.
-During a comfortable two hour introductory excursion you will get a first impression of the amazing charm of Barcelona.
+Check in and refresh before we start our first tour.
+Since you already traveled a lot this day we will go for a relaxed sightseeing tour, mainly staying on the bus.
+During a comfortable two-hour introductory excursion you will get a first impression of the amazing charm of Barcelona.

-Afterwards you will be rewarded with a delicious welcome dinner in a typical Spanish restaurant, consisting of a three course meal including wine, water and coffee.
+Afterward, you will be rewarded with a delicious welcome dinner in a typical Spanish restaurant, consisting of a three-course meal including wine, water, and coffee.

 Satisfied with the meal the bus will drive you back to the hotel.
 Enjoy the first night in Barcelona with some free time to explore the famous nightlife or just take a “cerveza“ in one of the countless bars.